Azacitidine Injection Prescribing Information

 Intravenous Solution Incompatibility

-Azacitidine for injection is incompatible with 5% Dextrose solutions, Hespan, or solutions that contain bicarbonate.
-These solutions have the potential to increase the rate of degradation of azacitidine for injection and should therefore be avoided.
+Azacitidine for injection is incompatible with 5% Dextrose Injection, USP solutions, Hespan, or solutions that contain bicarbonate.
+These solutions have the potential to increase the rate of degradation of Azacitidine for injection and should therefore be avoided.

 Azacitidine for injection solution is administered intravenously.
-Administer the total dose over a period of 10 to 40 minutes.
-The administration must be completed within 1 hour of reconstitution of the azacitidine for injection vial.
+Administer the total dose over a period of 10 - 40 minutes.
+The administration must be completed within 1 hour of reconstitution of the Azacitidine for injection vial.

-Solution Stability: Azacitidine for injection reconstituted for intravenous administration may be stored at 25°C (77°F), but administration must be completed within 1 hour of reconstitution.
+Solution Stability: Azacitidine for injection reconstituted and diluted for intravenous administration may be stored at 25°C (77°F), but administration must be completed within 1 hour of reconstitution.

 4.1 Advanced Malignant Hepatic Tumors

-Azacitidine for injection is contraindicated in patients with advanced malignant hepatic tumors [see Warnings and Precautions (5.2)].
+Azacitidine is contraindicated in patients with advanced malignant hepatic tumors [see Warnings and Precautions (5.3)].

-Azacitidine for injection causes anemia, neutropenia and thrombocytopenia.
-Monitor complete blood counts frequently for response and/or toxicity, at a minimum, prior to each dosing cycle.
-After administration of the recommended dosage for the first cycle, adjust dosage for subsequent cycles based on nadir counts and hematologic response [see Dosage and Administration (2.3)].
+In adult patients with MDS, after administration of the recommended dosage for the first cycle, adjust dosage for subsequent cycles based on nadir counts and hematologic response [see Dosage and Administration (2.5)].

 Because azacitidine is potentially hepatotoxic in patients with severe pre-existing hepatic impairment, caution is needed in patients with liver disease.
 Patients with extensive tumor burden due to metastatic disease have been reported to experience progressive hepatic coma and death during azacitidine treatment, especially in such patients with baseline albumin <30 g/L. Azacitidine is contraindicated in patients with advanced malignant hepatic tumors [see Contraindications (4.1)].
 Monitor liver chemistries prior to initiation of therapy and with each cycle.

-Safety and effectiveness of azacitidine for injection in patients with MDS and hepatic impairment have not been studied as these patients were excluded from the clinical trials.
+Safety and effectiveness of Azacitidine in patients with MDS and hepatic impairment have not been studied as these patients were excluded from the clinical trials.

-Based on the mechanism of action and findings in animals, azacitidine for injection can cause fetal harm when administered to a pregnant woman.
-Azacitidine administered to pregnant rats via a single intraperitoneal (IP) dose approximating 8% of the recommended human daily dose caused fetal death and anomalies [see Use in Specific Populations (8.1)].
+Based on the mechanism of action and findings in animals, azacitidine can cause fetal harm when administered to a pregnant woman.
+Azacitidine administered to pregnant rats via a single intraperitoneal (IP) dose approximating 8% of the recommended human daily dose caused fetal death and anomalies.

 Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in practice.

-The data described below reflect exposure to azacitidine for injection in 443 MDS patients from 4 clinical studies.
-Study 1 was a supportive-care controlled trial (SC administration), Studies 2 and 3 were single arm studies (one with SC administration and one with IV administration), and Study 4 was an international randomized trial (SC administration) [see Clinical Studies (14)].
+The data described below reflect exposure to Azacitidine in 443 patients with MDS from 4 clinical studies.
+Study 1 was a supportive-care controlled trial (subcutaneous administration), Studies 2 and 3 were single arm studies (one with subcutaneous administration and one with intravenous administration), and Study 4 was an international randomized trial (subcutaneous administration) [see Clinical Studies (14.1)].

-In Studies 1, 2 and 3, a total of 268 patients were exposed to azacitidine for injection, including 116 exposed for 6 cycles (approximately 6 months) or more and 60 exposed for greater than 12 cycles (approximately one year).
-Azacitidine for injection was studied primarily in supportive-care controlled and uncontrolled trials (n=150 and n=118, respectively).
+In Studies 1, 2 and 3, a total of 268 patients were exposed to Azacitidine, including 116 exposed for 6 cycles (approximately 6 months) or more and 60 exposed for greater than 12 cycles (approximately one year).
+Azacitidine was studied primarily in supportive-care controlled and uncontrolled trials (n=150 and n=118, respectively).
 The population in the subcutaneous studies (n=220) was 23 to 92 years old (mean 66.4 years), 68% male, and 94% white, and had MDS or AML.
-The population in the IV study (n=48) was 35 to 81 years old (mean 63.1 years), 65% male, and 100% white.
-Most patients received average daily doses between 50 and 100 mg/m2.
+The population in the intravenous study (n=48) was 35 to 81 years old (mean 63.1 years), 65% male, and 100% white.
+Most patients received average daily doses between 50 and 100 mg/m².

-In Study 4, a total of 175 patients with higher-risk MDS (primarily RAEB and RAEB-T subtypes) were exposed to azacitidine for injection.
+In Study 4, a total of 175 patients with higher-risk MDS (primarily RAEB and RAEB-T subtypes) were exposed to Azacitidine.
 Of these patients, 119 were exposed for 6 or more cycles, and 63 for at least 12 cycles.
 The mean age of this population was 68.1 years (ranging from 42 to 83 years), 74% were male, and 99% were white.
-Most patients received daily azacitidine for injection doses of 75 mg/m2.
+Most patients received daily Azacitidine doses of 75 mg/m².

-Table 1 presents adverse reactions occurring in at least 5% of patients treated with azacitidine for injection (SC) in Studies 1 and 2.
-It is important to note that duration of exposure was longer for the azacitidine for injection-treated group than for the observation group: patients received azacitidine for injection for a mean of 11.4 months while mean time in the observation arm was 6.1 months.
+Table 3 presents adverse reactions occurring in at least 5% of patients treated with Azacitidine (subcutaneous) in Studies 1 and 2.
+It is important to note that duration of exposure was longer for the Azacitidine-treated group than for the observation group: patients received Azacitidine for a mean of 11.4 months while mean time in the observation arm was 6.1 months.

-Table 1: Most Frequently Observed Adverse Reactions (≥ 5% in All SC Azacitidine For Injection Treated Patients; Studies 1 and 2)
+Table 3: Most Frequently Observed Adverse Reactions (≥ 5% in All Subcutaneous Azacitidine Treated Patients; Studies 1 and 2)

 |Number (%) of Patients|